 What qualifies as Media Mail: In conclusion

 So, repeat after me.
 What qualifies as Media Mail is books, music and movies that contain only incidental advertising.
-That means no magazines, no comic books, and no video games.
+That means no magazines, no newspapers, no comic books, and no video games.
 It also means things you wouldn’t ordinarily find in a library.

 That said, judicious and proper use of Media Mail can save you a lot of money.
 If you sell online, shipping is probably your biggest or second biggest expense.
 So I hope this clears things up for you and helps you ship things in a more cost effective way.
 As long as you follow the rules, there’s no reason to be apprehensive.